How long is my surgical procedure and why do I need to be at the facility one or two hours prior to my surgery?

-What is the difference between a general anesthesia and a MAC?
+What is the difference between general anesthesia and a MAC?

 General anesthesia is when you are totally asleep.
-A MAC is when you are given a local anesthetic to the area and then a medication to make you feel drowsy, but you are not totally put to sleep.
+Monitored Anesthesia Care (MAC) is when you are given a local anesthetic to the area and then a medication to make you feel drowsy, but you are not totally put to sleep.

 Why can't I eat or drink anything when I am receiving a MAC?

 Even though you are not under a general, the anesthesiologist still requires you to have an empty stomach for a MAC procedure.
 The anesthesiologist is still present even when a MAC procedure is being performed.

 Am I responsible for contacting my insurance company for benefits, eligibility, and pre-certification?

 No. That's our job.
 Our office will make all the necessary insurance calls.

 Am I able to drive home myself following the surgical procedure?